StillKonfuzed/NewsGrabber/README.md

 ># RSS vs NEWS GRABBER
 >>RSS provides everything except the inner news content from a single site.
 >>News Grabber crawls through news links and its inner page contents and saves the full news content in database which are later served from api.

 ># API USAGE RULES
 >>Always give the credit to original site with link to the news (SHOULD REDIRECT).
 Source link will be mapped to api response by default for every news.
 >>Do not send frequent request.
 Try to limit requests below 1800 hourly.
+>>Api is Production ready!
+Do not abuse.

 ># API ENDPOINTS
 >> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNews | Gets recent news
->> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNewsById?id=1 | Pass  news id as query
+>> GET/POST https://stillkonfuzed.in.net/NewsGrabber/grabber/getNewsById?id=1 | Pass  news id as query param
+>> Get news by category coming soon.

 ># CURRENTLY SUPPORTED SITES
 >>GSMarena.com ~ status -Production (v1)